Illustration of green butterflies and leaves with the overlay text 'Design 34 Thes'.

 OUR WORK

-Through theory, practice, and making we challenge the status quo, imagine better futures, and co-create the DesignShifts needed to aid the transition towards a better tomorrow.
+Through theory, practice, making, and community we challenge the status quo, imagine better futures, and co-create the DesignShifts needed to aid the transition towards a better tomorrow.

 The vision is to move design from a tool that contributes to division, destruction, and isolation to a practice that unites, rebuilds, and reconnects us to our inner selves, each other, and nature.